coreyryanhanson/ComfyQR/README.md

   * `finder_pattern` - Ignores the modules while examining only the 3 finder patterns at the corners of the QR.
 * `error_difficulty` - It is possible that while using the same reader a QR code could be easily scannable on one monitor, but not on another.
 The way the colors are displayed can have a major effect on unsability.
 By increasing this threshold, you are simulating inability to distinguish midrange pixels for both the `PERCENT_ERROR` and `QR_ERROR_MASK` outputs.
 It ranges from 0 to 1 where 0 only automatically fails perfect grays while 1 accepts only exactly matched modules that are perfectly black or white.
 * `inverted_pattern` - If set to `True` this assumes that the QR code has inverted colors (a black background with white modules.)
+* `gamma` - If using the `grayscale` method based on `luminance`, this will influence the formula by appending the gamma expansion and compression formulas before and after the color conversion.
+A gamma of 2.2 will use the [formula specific to srgb](qr_nodes.py#0.04045), while other gamma values will simply use the gamma amount as an exponent.

 #### Outputs